Mewlana Jalaluddin Rumi, 1207-1273

 Regular Monthly Classes On Sundays

-After a bit of a lull I am now teaching monthly Embodied Voice classes on Sunday afternoons again.
+I am now teaching monthly Potent Voice classes on Sunday afternoons again.
 The idea is to offer small group classes with plenty of individual attention.

 Feldenkrais is perfectly designed to help you unlearn any vocal habits that are interfering with the freedom and spontaneity of your natural voice, and these workshops will focus on enabling these whole-self shifts.
 These workshops are not the right forum if you are mainly interested in singing songs and learning material–choirs are great for singing songs, and I am happy to help you locate one, and if you want to learn material then my private tuition is the best way for me to help you build your repertoire.